corentin-godefroy/Obsidian-BreakPage/README.md

 # Obsidian-BreakPage

-Plugin for obsidian that adding shortcuts to create breakpages for pdf exports.
+Plugin for Obsidian, that adds shortcuts to create page breaks for PDF exports.

-## How make it works
+## How to make it work
-Just configure hotkey on options.
-Then type your shortcut where you want to add a break page.
+Just configure hotkey in options.
+Then type your shortcut where you want to add a page break.
 You can also type `/break` to find the command.

-### Turning this :
+### Turning this:

 ![Original .md file](https://github.com/corentin-godefroy/Obsidian-BreakPage/blob/master/Pasted%20image%2020240215042258.png)

-### Into this :
+### Into this:

 ![PDF file](https://github.com/corentin-godefroy/Obsidian-BreakPage/blob/master/Pasted%20image%2020240215041140.png)